 The VLCR is designed to describe patterns of care following diagnosis of lung cancer.
-The aim of the registry is to identify variation in treatment and health outcomes in contributing Victorian public and private hospitals, with a view to improving patient outcomes and quality of care.
+The aim of the Registry is to identify variation in treatment and health outcomes in contributing public and private hospitals, with a view to improving patient outcomes and quality of care.

-The registry therefore provides population-based information on the patterns of care for lung cancer patients and assesses whether there is variation in health-related quality of life and survival following diagnosis of lung cancer across Victoria.
+The Registry provides population-based information on the patterns of care for lung cancer patients and assesses whether there is variation in health-related quality of life and survival following diagnosis of lung cancer in participating institutions.

 Participants are eligible to participate in the registry if they are:

 - Over the age of 18 years

 - Have a newly diagnosed confirmed primary lung cancer made by tissue diagnosis or clinical grounds